 But sea ice cover here is melting twice as fast as other places in the Arctic Ocean.
 An AGU study found as the region’s oldest, thickest ice disappears, it is being replaced by thinner, less stable ice that melts more easily.

 The thickness of Arctic sea ice varies from year to year due to differing weather conditions, but reaches its maximum annual extent in March.

 Researchers from the National Oceanic and Atmospheric Administration (NOAA) recorded a significant decrease over time in both the extent of ice cover and its thickness.
-In the 1980s, average March sea ice was more than 15.5 million square kilometres, but in recent years the average is closer to 14 million square kilometres.
+In the 1980s, the average March sea ice was more than 15.5 million square kilometres, but in recent years the average is closer to 14 million square kilometres.